adandrew/pf_test/README.md

 Change to the cloned or the directory the pom.xml exists

 Run mvn clean install
-A jar named store-app.jar is created in the <CURRENT_DIRECTORY>/target
+A jar named store-app.jar & store-app-jar-with-dependencies are created in the <CURRENT_DIRECTORY>/target

 cd to <CURRENT_DIRECTORY>/target

-Execute the command : java -jar store-app.jar
+Execute the command : java -jar store-app-jar-with-dependencies

 Follow the prompts